MarcusRoeckrath/fbtr64toolbox/README.md

                 : Stores a fritzbox phonebook to your home (or /tmp) directory.
                   Default filename:
                   "fritzboxphonebook_<model>_<serialno>_<firmwareversion>_<date_time>_<name_id_extraid>.xml".
-                  Use (see below) --file* options to modify path and filename. alarminfo       : Informations/Status of alarm clocks. alarmswitch <index>
+                  Use (see below) --filepath and --fileprefix options to modify path and filename. alarminfo       : Informations/Status of alarm clocks. alarmswitch <index>
                 : Activates/Deactivates alarm clock given by index 0-2.